The Ungraceful Guide | Budget Travel Guides

-A quick google of Pakse in Laos will tell you that there’s not really whole lot of things to do there.
-In fact the majority of “things to do in Pakse” actually involve leaving Pakse which is funny.
-We like so many others who passed through southern Laos most populated city were only really here to see the pre-Angkorain ruins at Vat Phou, and maybe the Bolaven plateau if it would stop raining long enough (*spoiler… it didn’t).
+A quick Google of Pakse in Laos will tell you that there’s not really a whole lot of things to do there.
+In fact, the majority of “things to do in Pakse ” actually involve leaving Pakse which is funny.
+We like so many others who passed through southern Lao’s most populated city were only really here to see the pre-Angkorian ruins at Vat Phou, and maybe the Bolaven plateau if it would stop raining long enough (*spoiler… it didn’t).

 From Vientiane To Pakse: